Home

 Skilled Nursing Facility (SNF) Medicare Billing, Elder Care Billing, Nursing Home Revenue, and the Prospective Payment System (PPS)

-Most nursing home and elder care costs are taken care of through Medicare, Medicaid, and government programs.
+Most nursing home and elder care costs are paid through Medicare, Medicaid, and government programs.
 To be able to collect Medicare, Skilled Nursing Facilities have to use the Prospective Payment System and follow government regulations.
 Under these regulations, Medicare will pay some nursing home costs for Medicare beneficiaries who require skilled nursing or rehabilitation services.
 To be covered, the person must receive the services from a Medicare certified skilled nursing home after a qualifying hospital stay.
 A qualifying hospital stay is the amount of time spent in a hospital just prior to entering a nursing home.
 Unfortunately, some Skilled Nursing Facilities are violating the qualified hospital stay requirement.

 In the Balanced Budget Act of 1997, Congress mandated that payment for the majority of services provided to beneficiaries in a Medicare covered skilled nursing facilities SNF stay be included in a bundled prospective payment made through the fiscal intermediary (FI)/A/B Medicare Administrative Contractor (MAC) to the skilled nursing facilities SNF.
 These bundled services have to be billed by the skilled nursing facility to the FI/A/B MAC in a consolidated bill.
 This Consolidated Billing in nursing homes was implemented in 1998 and required all skilled nursing facilities (SNFs) and nursing facilities (NFs) to file consolidated billing for Medicare.